Policy on Requirements for Personnel Working with IACUC-Covered Animals

-Veterinary and husbandry staff of the Laboratory Animal Medicine Service (LAMS), Foster Hospital for Small Animals (FHSA), Hospital for Large Animals (HLA), Division of Laboratory Animal Medicine (DLAM), and Comparative Biology Unit (CBU) performing routine clinical duties.
+Veterinary and husbandry staff of the Laboratory Animal Medicine Service (LAMS), the Farm, Foster Hospital for Small Animals (FHSA), Hospital for Large Animals (HLA), Tufts Comparative Medicine Services (Tufts CMS), and Comparative Biology Unit (CBU) performing routine clinical duties.

 Students in a classroom or veterinary clinical setting involved in training activities with animals, who are monitored by the Principal Investigator or designee.
 Designated instructors may NOT be student instructors.

-Clients on studies that are overseen by a DLAM or LAMS veterinary staff member as the Principal Investigator, conducted only in the DLAM/LAMS/CBU facilities, FHSA, or HLA and are always supervised by DLAM/LAMS/CBU staff.
+Clients on studies that are overseen by a Tufts CMS or LAMS veterinary staff member as the Principal Investigator, conducted only in the Tufts CMS/LAMS/CBU facilities, FHSA, or HLA and are always supervised by Tufts CMS/LAMS/CBU staff.

 Rodent Survival Surgery (RSS) Training – all personnel who will participate in rodent survival surgery must complete this training prior to performance of surgery and renew at least once every three years.
 Principal Investigators of protocols that include rodent survival surgery must also complete and renew this training even if they do not perform the surgery(ies).